Siddhant/ddp/decap+inductances/README.md

 C2 3 0 0.25e-12
 .ends
 ```

-Edit the values to change the electrical parameters of the pi-model of the wire segment.

-4. The name of the ".cir" file generated.
+- The name of the ".cir" file generated.